klamont/mgmt/resume.md

 ------------
 ####Akamai Technologies - 2007-Present
 * **Manager, Platform Operations (2015 - Present)**
     * Represented Platform Operations on cross-departmental teams focused on Delivery, Planning, and Performance.
-Projects included next-generation Scoring algorithms, deployment of multi-factor authentication, and development of new tools (both internal and external).
+Projects included next-generation scoring algorithms, deployment of multi-factor authentication, and development of new tools (both internal and external).
     * Reorganized staffing levels within the NOCC, in order to drive cost reduction, reduce response times, and align Engineers across shifts with common responsibilities.
     * Led high-level tours of Akamai’s NOCC, and deep-dives into operational effectiveness.
 Audiences spanned school groups, industry professionals, potential and current customers, national political figures, and one king.
     * Designed dashboards in Python, Django, Ruby, and pure HTML

 * **Shift Manager, Akamai NOCC (2012-2015)**
     * Led Cambridge first shift as a hands-on supervisor through daily operation of the world’s largest cloud platform.
     * Represented the NOCC on internal teams focused on efficiency, alerting, and observability.
     * Defined & managed alerts in SQL
     * Developed self-paced and instructor-led training materials, with a focus on reducing on-boarding time for new-hires.

 * **Network Engineer, Akamai NOCC (2007 - 2012)**
  * Founding member of Akamai’s Tier 3 Engineers, who acted as specialists within the NOCC, reducing the need for external escalations.
  * Configured Cisco, HP, and Custom routers.
  * Analyzed and repaired down BGP Sessions
- * Developed automated  versions of the most effective runbooks, safely reducing engineer time, and allowing focus on more complex issues.
+ * Developed automated  versions of the most effective run books, safely reducing engineer time, and allowing focus on more complex issues.
  * Programming in Perl, Python, and Bash
  * Remote monitoring and maintenance of over 200,000 machines in a Linux environment.
  * Advanced Networking, Linux, CLI, and Scripting